 Their musical style is an international mash-up of sea shanties, mexican rancheras, bossa nova, reggae, old time and swing.
 Similarly their approach to writing and performance attempts to build bridges in a sonic/emotional conversation that creates plenty of opportunities for thoughtfullness and laughter.

-Previously known as Harry Bird and the Rubber Wellies, the current touring collective often includes the likes of Ian "Dodge" Paterson (all kinds of bass), Jamie Bird (banjo, mandolin), Adam Downey (percussion), Heather St John (vocals) and Will Rutter (guitar/mandolin).
-The live lineup is in constant flux - ensuring that, whether as an intimate trio in a folk club or a stomping festival five-piece, their vibrant, irrepeatable shows are not to be missed!
+Previously known as Harry Bird and the Rubber Wellies, the current touring collective often includes Ian “Dodge” Paterson (all kinds of bass), Jamie Bird (banjo, mandolin) and Adam Downey (percussion).
+The live lineup is in constant flux – ensuring that, whether as an intimate trio in a folk club or a stomping festival five/six-piece, their vibrant, irrepeatable shows are not to be missed!

 The Rubber Wellies, who shortened their name in January 2016, began life as Harry Bird and the Rubber Wellies.
 It all started in 2008 with an initial line-up of Harry Bird, Christophe Capewell and Maria Blackwell (wellies, get it?!).
 Frequent trips between Ireland and the Basque Country soon became annual European-wide tours of a hundred dates or more.

-Since Maria left to pursue a fine arts degree in Melbourne in 2010 there have been many collaborations, comings and goings and appearances - by Patrick Durkan, Will Rutter, Adam Sinclair, Sweeney Lee and Gaddafi Nuñez, to name but a few.
+Since Maria left to pursue a fine arts degree in Melbourne in 2010 there have been many collaborations, comings and goings and appearances – by Patrick Durkan, Will Rutter, Heather St John, Adam Sinclair and Sweeney Lee, to name but a few.
 Over the years the trusty welly-mobile has also been a home on the road for the likes of La Baldosa Flotante, Humanos Intentandolo, Fia Rua, Pearse McGloughlin and many other touring artists.